elenabachini/elenabachini.github.io/_pages/teaching.md

 {% include base_path %}

 ## Teaching
 * a.y.
+2024/25
+    * <em>"Modeling and big data for biological systems"</em>, doctoral course in Crop Science, University of Padua.
+(Co-organizer and teacher, 12h)

+* from a.y.
 2023/24
-    * <em>"Calcolo Numerico”</em>, first cycle degree in Chemical and Materials Engineering, University of Padua
+    * <em>"Calcolo Numerico”</em>, first cycle degree in Chemical and Materials Engineering (canale A), University of Padua

 * a.y.
 2022/23
     * <em>"Calcolo Numerico”</em>, first cycle degree in Energy/Mechanical Engineering, University of Padua.
-(Teaching, 16h.)
+(Teacher, 16h)
-    * Research assistance for the course <em>“Computational Mathematics Project”</em>, Computational Mathematics (master) curriculum, TU Dresden
+    * <em>“Computational Mathematics Project”</em>, Computational Mathematics (master) curriculum, TU Dresden (Research assistance)

 * a.y.
 2020/21
     * <em>“Matematica”</em>, first cycle degree in Agricultural Sciences and Technology, University of Padua.
-(Didattica integrativa, 30h.)
+(Didattica integrativa, 30h)

 * a.y.
 2019/20
-    * <em>"Calcolo Numerico”</em>, first cycle degree in Chemical and Materials Engineering (Teaching, 48h.) and in Computer Science (Didattica integrativa, 16h.), University of Padua
+    * <em>"Calcolo Numerico”</em>, first cycle degree in Chemical and Materials Engineering (Teacher, 48h) and in Computer Science (Didattica integrativa, 16h), University of Padua

 * a.y.
 2016/17
-    * Tutor for the course <em>”Analisi Matematica 1”</em> held by Prof. Olga Bernardi, University of Padua
+    * <em>”Analisi Matematica 1”</em> held by Prof. Olga Bernardi, University of Padua (Tutor)

 ## Supervision